Asking a Creditor to Forgive a Debt

 3. Letter to Creditors Requesting That They Forgive Debt - Sample Template Letter

-Letter to Creditors Requesting That They Forgive Debt
+Letter to Creditors Requesting to Forgive Debt

 Compassionate Write-Off Sample Letter to Your Creditors – Template